wazuh/wazuh-documentation/source/user-manual/manager/automatic-reports.rst

 Generating automatic reports
 -----------------------------
-Daily reports are summaries of the alerts for the day.
-You can configure your own report.
-Configuration of report is done in the ``ossec.conf`` file using the  ``report`` option.
-More information: :ref:`Report <reference_ossec_reports>`, make sure you have plenty configure your SMTP server in order to receive emails, see :ref:`Configuring email alerts <manual_email_report>` and :ref:`SMTP server with authentication <smtp_authentication>` for reference.
+Daily reports are summaries of the alerts that were triggered each day.
+You can configure your own customized report by using the ``report`` option in the ``ossec.conf`` file.
+More information on this can be found at :ref:`Report <reference_ossec_reports>`.
+For information on how to configure email alerts , see the :ref:`Configuring email alerts <manual_email_report>` and :ref:`SMTP server with authentication <smtp_authentication>` sections for reference.

 ::